ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 #### **[R55]**
 BPI Abstraction Layers MUST support an API Portal for provisioning.

 *A BPI API portal in the context of this document is defined as a visual or a programmatic presentation that provides information about an API at every stage of its lifecycle.
-A BPI API portal allows operators to expose, document, provision access, and otherwise enable their APIs, and users of those APIs to register applications, reset credentials,  provide API feedback, report bugs, etc.*
+A BPI API portal allows operators to expose, document, provision access, and otherwise enable their APIs, and users of those APIs to register applications, reset credentials,  provide API feedback, report bugs, etc. A non-normative example of a minimal set of functionalities can be found here [[API Portal Functionality](#-api-portal)]*

 #### **[R56]**
-BPI Abstraction Layers MUST support an API Gateway with a low latency cache where low latency refers to a cache latency that does not impact the overall BPI system latency.
+BPI Abstraction Layers MUST support an API Gateway that does not have Material Impact on BPI latency.

 *In the context of this document, an API gateway is an application or software pattern that sits in front of an API or a collection of microservices, facilitating requests and delivery of data and services.
 Its main function is to act as a single entry point and standardized process for interactions between a BPI and its data and services and external/internal users.
 An API gateway may perform various other functions to support and manage API usage, from authentication to rate limiting to analytics.*

+*In the context this document, Material Impact refers to something that causes the underlying business requirements of the BPI not to be met.
+For example in some deployment situations, a 5-second delay can cause transactions to fail or introduce instability to the system, while in other circumstances a 5-minute delay in processing makes no difference to the system as a whole.*

 #### **[D17]**
 BPI Abstraction Layers SHOULD support Virtualized APIs.